Efficient and Scalable Monocular Human-Object Interaction Motion Reconstruction: Pipeline

 To achieve faster optimization while ensuring accuracy, we further designed a point matching method to align keypoint pairs and optimize the pose of the object.
 After completing the object pose optimization, we refine the human limb positions using IK.

-Our core algorithm uses the least squares method to solve two Points-Alignment problem: 3D-3D spatial alignment and the 3D-2D projection alignment, as shown in Eq.~\ref{equ:point-alignment}, where the optimization targets are $\mathbf{R}_o$ and $\mathbf{t}_o$.
+Our core algorithm uses the least squares method to solve two Points-Alignment problems: 3D-3D spatial alignment and the 3D-2D projection alignment, as shown in Eq.~\ref{equ:point-alignment}, where the optimization targets are $\mathbf{R}_o$ and $\mathbf{t}_o$.

 By aligning the annotated point pairs, we can track the object's pose and spatial position, as well as achieve coarse alignment of the contact regions.
 Since the limbs are the most critical parts for interaction and are prone to spatial misalignment, we apply a separate IK-based quick optimization specifically for the limbs.